tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/设备端接入手册/设备基于CoAP接入/协议规范_intl.md

 ## CoAP Channel and Security Level

-1. DTLS protocol is supported to establish a secure connection
+1. DTLS protocol is supported to establish a secure connection.
-2. Asymmetric encryption is supported
+2. Asymmetric encryption is supported.

 ## URI Specification
 The CoAP message is sent to the URI which is in the format of `/${productId}/${deviceName}/xxx`. productId is the product ID registered in the console and deviceName is the name of the device under the productId product.